EI-CoreBioinformatics/mikado/docs/Tutorial/index.rst

 .. hint:: The *--copy-scoring* argument is usually not necessary, however, it allows you to easily inspect the :ref:`scoring file <scoring_files>` we are going to use  during this run.

+.. hint:: Mikado provides a handful of pre-configured scoring files for different species.
+However, we do recommend inspecting and tweaking your scoring file to cater to your species.
+We provide a guide on how to create your own configuration files :ref:`here <configure-scoring-tutorial>`.

 Mikado prepare
 ~~~~~~~~~~~~~~